Tenth Amendment to the United States Constitution: Commandeering

 In Printz v.
 United States (1997), the Court ruled that part of the Brady Handgun Violence Prevention Act violated the Tenth Amendment.
 The act required state and local law enforcement officials to conduct background checks on people attempting to purchase handguns.
 Justice Antonin Scalia, writing for the majority, applied New York v.
-United States to show that the act violated the Tenth Amendment.
+United States to conclude that the act violated the Tenth Amendment.
 Since the act "forced participation of the State's executive in the actual administration of a federal program", it was unconstitutional.

 In Murphy v.
-National Collegiate Athletic Association (2018), the Supreme Court ruled that the Professional and Amateur Sports Protection Act of 1992, which prohibited states that banned sports betting when the law was enacted from legalizing it, violated the anti-commandeering doctrine and invalidated the entire law.
+National Collegiate Athletic Association (2018), the Supreme Court ruled that the Professional and Amateur Sports Protection Act of 1992, which prohibited states that had banned sports betting when the law was enacted from later legalizing it, violated the anti-commandeering doctrine, and invalidated the entire law.
 The Court ruled that the anti-commandeering doctrine applied to congressional attempts to prevent the states from taking a certain action as much as it applied in New York and Printz to Congress requiring states to enforce federal law.